12 Hours Hamilton

 33 Jellicoe Drive, Hamilton East, Hamilton

-In the hip hub of East Hamilton overlooking the river, Hayes Common is known for waking up the township on the right side of the bed with fresh, locally-sourced morning fare and beautifully brewed Atomic Coffee.
-Settle into a comfy corner or pull up a chair at their family-sized tables and eye up their seasonal menu, bursting with top quality free-range produce.
-Whatever will it be… baked pancakes with lime curd and burnt pineapple?
-Smashed Edamame and Avocado Bruschetta?
-There’s even a whole menu dedicated to vegan folk.
+In the hip hub of East Hamilton overlooking the river, Hayes Common is known for waking up the township on the right side of the bed with fresh, locally-sourced morning fare and beautifully brewed Atomic coffee.
+Settle into a comfy corner or pull up a chair at their family-sized tables and eye up their current menu, bursting with top quality free-range produce.
+Whatever will it be… baked pancakes with seasonal toppings?
+Pork belly or cripsy Sichuan tofu bao buns?
+There’s a whole evening menu dedicated to vegan folk too.
 This place does it all – and does it well.

 Ice Cream at Duck Island then a visit to Hamilton Gardens